FullHuman/purgecss-docs/guides/react.md

 ## Created with create-react-app

-This example shows how to set up Purgecss with create-react-app template.
+This example shows how to set up PurgeCSS with create-react-app template.
-Once you initialized your project with `npx create-react-app app`, install the webpack plugin for purgecss:
+Once you initialized your project with `npx create-react-app app`, install the webpack plugin for PurgeCSS:

 ```text
 npm i --save-dev glob-all purgecss-webpack-plugin